 Have the child practice this, and then practice holding the tongue up without the cheerio while saying just the ‘l’ sound.

 If you would like more information, or materials to practice this sound at home, please see the program below.
-This program takes you through the 5 steps to learning a speech sound that I do in my therapy sessions.
-I also provide helpful materials for home practice including individually selected, high resolution, photo flashcards.
+I provide helpful materials for home practice including individually selected, high resolution, photo flashcards.